Phil Hughes (baseball): 2014

 Hughes agreed to a three-year contract worth $24 million with the Minnesota Twins on November 30, 2013.
 The deal was confirmed by the Twins on December 5, 2013.
 His first start for the Twins came against the White Sox in Chicago on April 3.
 Hughes threw five innings, giving up four earned runs and striking out seven.
 He received a no-decision as the Twins won the game 10-9.
 His first win in a Twins uniform came in his fourth start, where he limited the Kansas City Royals to three earned runs over six innings in an 8-3 victory on April 20.

 Hughes emerged as the Twins' ace in 2014.
-On June 1, Hughes faced the Yankees for the first time in his career, pitching at Yankees Stadium for the first time since signing with the Twins.
+On June 1, Hughes faced the Yankees for the first time in his career, pitching at Yankee Stadium for the first time since signing with the Twins.
 Hughes delivered, giving up just two earned runs on three hits across eight innings and earning the win in a 7-2 victory.
 Three starts later, he pitched his first complete game in over two years, throwing eight innings of two-run ball in a tough loss against the Red Sox in Boston.
 On September 13, Hughes struck out a career-high 11 batters over seven plus innings in a 5-1 loss to the White Sox, becoming the first Twins pitcher to strike out 10 or more batters in a single game in over two years.

 Hughes finished the 2014 season with a win–loss record of 16–10 alongside a career-best 3.52 ERA and 1.13 WHIP.
 He topped the 200-inning threshold for the first time in his career, pitching 209 2/3 innings (10th-most in the AL) in 32 starts.
 Hughes struck out a career-high 186 batters to go against a measly 16 walks, the fewest ever for a pitcher with more than 200 innings.
 He also set a new record for the best strikeout-to-walk ratio posted by a starting pitcher in a single season in MLB history (11.625), breaking the previous record of 11.000 set by Bret Saberhagen 20 years earlier.

 Hughes received both of the Twins' most prestigious player awards (the Joseph W. Haynes Pitcher of the Year Award and the Calvin R. Griffith MVP Award) for his performance throughout the season on an otherwise disappointing Twins team that finished last in the AL Central Division.
 He also finished seventh in the voting for the American League Cy Young Award.
 On December 22, 2014, Hughes and the Twins agreed on a three-year extension worth $42 million.